Strange-Quark1/Granute-v1.1/README.md

-# Granute — 2D High-Performance Verlet Physics Engine
+# Granute — 2D Verlet Physics Engine

 Granute is a 2D physics simulation engine built in C++ and Raylib, designed to handle thousands of simultaneous particles and distance constraints in real time at 120+ FPS.
 The project prioritizes cache locality, minimal runtime heap allocations, and efficient spatial partitioning to maintain low memory and CPU overhead.